 Fake Marriage Canada – Sham Marriage for Immigration Purposes

 One of the three major immigration options to Canada is Family Reunification.
 Of course, this option involves a Canadian citizen or permanent resident as the sponsor and their close family members as the immigration applicants.
-Nonetheless, we may divide these applicants into two major groups.
+Nonetheless, we may divide these applicants into two significant groups.

 Spousal immigration is popular